-The Master of Science in Education Degree in Science/Math Education is offered in the sciences and mathematics for students who wish to broaden their background in teaching fields.
-Students must be certified to teach in an area of science (biology, chemistry, physics, physical science or mathematics) and meet the general requirements of the Office of Graduate Studies and Research to be eligible for this program.
+The Master of Science in Education Degree in STEM Education is offered for students in science and math teaching professions who wish to deepen their knowledge in science/math content as well as pedagogy, curriculum and research.
+Students must be certified to teach in an area of science or mathematics and meet the general requirements of the Office of Graduate Studies and Academic Outreach to be eligible for this program.
 A student interested in pursuing the M.S.Ed.
-Degree in Science/Math Education should contact the program coordinator for specific information concerning admission criteria and degree work.
-All courses for a program of study/degree audit must be approved by the advisor prior to enrollment by the student.
+Degree in STEM Education should contact the program coordinator for specific information concerning admission criteria and degree work.
+All courses for a program of study should be chosen in consultation with an academic advisor prior to enrollment by the student.

 - Evidence of current or most recent teaching certification or license

 This program is offered online only.

 All students are required to complete an exit survey during the semester of graduation or program completion.